ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 top: true
 ---

-I’m looking for talented students with enthusiasm for fundamental research in machine learning / artificial intelligence.
+I’m looking for talented students with enthusiasm for fundamental research in machine learning/artificial intelligence.

 - Overall:
 	- I have a very high standard for research and require students to do RIGOROUS and IN-DEPTH research INDEPENDENTLY.